minhha-lehoang/aimesoft-test/news-category-classification/README.md

   - `label_encoder.pkl`: The label encoder for the categories.
   - `vectorizer.pkl`: The TF-IDF vectorizer.

-- **News Category Classification - TFIDF + LinearSGD.ipynb**: Jupyter notebook for training and evaluating the model.
+- **News Category Classification - TFIDF + LinearSVM.ipynb**: Jupyter notebook for training and evaluating the model.

 ## Training the Model

-Open the Jupyter notebook `News Category Classification - TFIDF + LinearSGD.ipynb` and follow the steps to train the model.
+Open the Jupyter notebook `News Category Classification - TFIDF + LinearSVM.ipynb` and follow the steps to train the model.
 The notebook includes data preprocessing, model training, and evaluation.

 ## Inference